 Make sure you stock up on healthy alternatives to sugary snacks, such as carrot sticks and hummus, so you can still enjoy this time together without straying from your plan.

 You could even consider asking your partner to make healthy changes with you, as evidence suggests health journeys are easier alongside friends and family.

 7) Fear of attention

-When you lose weight, it is quite common for those around you to notice and comment on your progress.
-This can make some people feel more motivated, but others may feel uncomfortable from the extra attention.
+When you lose weight, it’s quite common for those around you to notice and comment on your progress.
+This can motivate some people, but others may feel uncomfortable with the extra attention.

 Example fear: A co-worker comments on how you look and asks if you have lost weight in front of others.